[Minor revision–posted 5/12/23 (replaces 4/16/21 edition)]

 OP 30.25: Housing and Dining for Students

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to set forth Texas Tech University's policies and procedures for the housing and dining of students.

-REVIEW: This OP will be reviewed in April of odd-numbered years by the Managing Director of University Student Housing with substantive revisions presented to the Senior Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in April of odd-numbered years by the Senior Managing Director of University Student Housing with substantive revisions presented to the Senior Vice President for Administration & Finance and Chief Financial Officer.